 2. Start with the Venue, Begin with Research, Have a Checklist

 Start with a basic checklist for yourself and keep a record for each venue.
 There is no right and wrong venue, but every couple like different things to suit their particular day – room capacity, location, driving distance, room layout, room style, any planned renovations, meal options, number of guest rooms, bar serving times, after party options and so forth.
 I found this fantastic checklist over on One Fab Day, its the ultimate Wedding Venue Checklist and is really worth having as a starting point.

 Then start your research on all the possible venues and be open to suggestions on other options to consider.
-I’m glad I was, as I ended up picking a venue someone had recommend to me which I never heard off before.
+I’m glad I was, as the first venue I picked was a venue someone had recommend to me which I never heard off before.
 Then research is key before you start visiting, so I recommend you get in touch with the venue wedding planners to find out everything about the venue, search on their website and and use your check list as a guide to see if it is suitable to visit or not.
 From here you will start to narrow it down, as there is no point visiting venues that will not cater for your numbers for example.
 On the topic of numbers, this is the exact reason I had to change my venue, as the one I originally booked advised they cater for a certain number, however, and I should say thankfully, I starting my planning early in terms of table plans and seating and whilst I was doing this this is when I realised the hotel I booked did not cater for the number they advertised for.
 So my advise is make sure you see the room set up with the approx. tables you will have on the day, so you can clearly see the layout, spacing etc.

 3. Fine Tune your List and Book Appointments